ernlel/alexa-lidl-food-offers-skill/README.md

-# Alexa skill to tell Lidl food offers in shop.
+# Alexa skill to tell you Lidl food offers currently in the shop.

 ## Content